2.1 – Dual View

 It’s as simple as that!

-While crossing, the direct rate of one currency is not available with respect to another.
-For example the direct rate of Euro with respect to INR is not readily available; one needs to cross these rates with a common denominator to arrive at the rates.
+While crossing, the direct rate of one currency is not available concerning another.
+For example, the direct rate of Euro concerning INR is not readily available; one needs to cross these rates with a common denominator to arrive at the rates.

-Let me take the example of deriving the EUR INR rate by crossing, keeping USD as the common denominator, hopefully this will give you a better clarity on the crossing technique.
+Let me take the example of deriving the EUR INR rate by crossing, keeping USD as the common denominator.
+Hopefully, this will give you better clarity on the crossing technique.

-Let us begin with getting the spot rate for USD INR, as we can see from snap shot above, the USD INR spot is –
+Let us begin with getting the spot rate for USD INR, as we can see from the snapshot above, the USD INR spot is –

 USD INR – 67.0737